 D. Towel – you can get travel towels.
 These are lightweight and dry quickly.
 No one wants to carry something bulky.
 I ensure that whenever I visit a launderette that this is included in the wash.

 E. Toilet roll – most campsites have loo roll in the WC’s but some don’t.
-Do not get caught short!
+Don’t ever get caught short!
 Again I don’t carry a full roll but enough to solve a problem.

 ELECTRONICS, MONEY MANAGEMENT & SAFETY